First-year Admissions Requirements

 Academic Requirements for First-year Students

-Each year, over 20,000 people apply to be among approximately 5,900 entering students.
-Before you can be considered for first-year admission, you must complete:
+Each year over 30,000 people apply to be among approximately 6,600 entering students.
+To be a first year applicant to Virginia Tech, you must complete:

 - 18 units of high-school course work